 GET THERE EARLY OR STAY THERE LATE

-If you’re staying at a Disney resort you’ll be able to take advantage of Magic Mornings which allow you an additional 1 hour access to the parks in the morning before they open.
-You can also take advantage of Extra Magic Hours which means you can stay 3 hours after normal closing hours.
+If you’re staying at a Disney resort you’ll be able to take advantage of Extra Magic Morning Hours which allow you an additional 1 hour access to the parks in the morning before they open.
+You can also take advantage of Extra Magic Evening Hours which means you can stay 3 hours after normal closing hours.
 For our money, extra hours in the parks always looks good.
 It means we get more rides, more snacks, more meet and greets, more hidden mickeys and more shopping.
 Getting there early or staying there late for even just one day during your vacation will make your Disney experience more memorable than you can imagine.
 Yes, chances are you’ll have groggy grown ups in the morning or whiny/ sleepy kids at night but sometimes that just means lots of coffee or an extra stuffed animal… both great vacation experiences!
 You’ll also see a completely different Disney!
 In the mornings the park is calm, quiet, lines are minimal and you get beautiful unobstructed views for pictures.
 In the evenings you’ll get to experience rides and lands at night!
 Late night parades, fireworks and our favorite end of the day tribute to Walt Disney, The Kiss Goodnight.

 MAKE SURE YOU BOOK YOUR FAST PASSES